Fractionation and Radiation

 - Twice a day treatment (6 hours or more apart).

-- Given over the same number of days and weeks as conventional fractionation.
+- The same number of treatment days and weeks as conventional fractionation.

-- Given over fewer days and weeks than conventional radiation.
+- Fewer days and weeks of treatment than conventional radiation.

 - Given in smaller doses and more than once a day.

-- The total dose of radiation is given over a shorter period of time (fewer days).
+- The total dose of radiation is given over a shorter period (fewer days).

 Palliative Treatment Fractionation

-- Doses then are reduced to around 200cGy per fraction.
+- Doses given after the first 3 fractions are about 200cGy per fraction.

 In some cases, shorter treatment courses can be just as effective as longer courses.
-Discuss with your radiation oncologist which type of treatment fractionation is right for you and your cancer treatment.
+Talk to your radiation oncologist about which fractionation method is right for you and your cancer treatment.